This information includes:

-You need to write to the Information Governance Office but may not be able to see the records if they contain information that the person expected to remain confidential.
-In addition, the trust may refuse access if we believe that the information would cause serious harm to the mental or physical health of any other person, or would identify another person.
+You may not be able to see the records if they contain information that the person expected to remain confidential.
+In addition, the trust may refuse access if we believe that the information would cause serious harm to the mental or physical health of any other person.

 It is very important that we have your correct details.
 If you change your name, address or telephone number, please tell your care co-ordinator so that we can update these details on your medical records.